posabsolute/releasenotes/readme.md

 	    "repo"     => "knoters-app"	// Github Repositoty
 	);

-Since we use a bridge to get the github data, your credential will never be expose to your users.
+Since we use a bridge to get the github data, your credentials will never be exposed to your users.

-## Limitation
+## Limitations

 The plugin works on
 Firefox 3.6+,